Wound CareCall 812-283-2850

 - Skin damage or wounds caused by radiation treatment

 - Skin grafts or surgical flaps that are non-healing

 - Damage to internal tissue

-The Clark Memorial Health Wound Healing Center takes a team approach with your wound care treatment plan.
-Based on your needs, the team may include doctors and staff members from specialties such as:
+The Clark Memorial Health Wound Healing Center takes a team approach.
+Your team may include doctors and staff members from specialties such as: